Morton D. May: Art collection

 He also was a patron of unrecognized artists in St. Louis and elsewhere.
 He was the first to promote the artist Ernest Trova.
 Trova had worked as a May Department Stores window designer.
 May gave Trova space in May's own studio to develop his abilities and talents.
 Later he sponsored an exhibit of Trova's works.
-May was also a great collector of the artist and professor of Washington University of St. Louis Edward E. Boccia whose studio he would visit annually from and purchase work.
+May was also a great collector of the artist and professor of Sam Fox School of Design & Visual Arts Edward E. Boccia whose studio he would visit annually from and purchase work.

 Over the course of his life May gifted around three thousand art objects to the Saint Louis Art Museum, including 20th-century paintings and sculptures, a large number of German Expressionist drawings, ritual objects from around the world, and Russian textiles.
 The majority of these however, were pre-Columbian objects.
 When the museum's new pre-Columbian galleries opened in 1980 they included roughly three thousand objects, 86% of which were donated by May.
 During his lifetime, much of the rest of his collection was on loan to various museums around the world, but mostly to the Saint Louis Art Museum, and the Washington University Gallery of Art, now called the Mildred Lane Kemper Art Museum.

 He also bought art with the Saint Louis Art Museum in mind, with the intention of rounding out its collection.

 Upon his death he gave the Saint Louis Art Museum and the Washington University Gallery of Art all of the art on loan to them at the time of his death.
 In addition, works of art on loan to other museums were bequeathed to the Saint Louis Art Museum.
 Photographs were the only exclusion.